 1961: French police kill more than 200 Algerian protestors during a riot in Paris.
 On the same day, the New York Museum of Modern Art hangs Le Bateau by Henri Matisse upside down.
 It stays that way until someone realises the error on December 3.

-1962: In between their lunchtime and night shows at The Cavern Club in Liverpool, The Beatles travel to Granada TV Centre in Manchester to make their television debut on the local magazine program People and Places.
+1962: In between their lunchtime and evening shows at The Cavern Club in Liverpool, The Beatles travel to Granada TV Centre in Manchester to make their television debut on local magazine program People and Places.

 1963: The Beatles record I Want to Hold Your Hand at EMI Studios in Abbey Road, London.

 1964: Irina Press of the Soviet Union wins the gold medal in the women’s pentathlon at the Tokyo Olympics.

 1971: Approximately 16,000 households withhold rent and rates for council houses as part of a campaign of civil disobedience against internment organised by the Social Democratic and Labour Party in Northern Ireland.

 1973: OPEC oil ministers use oil as an economic weapon in the Arab-Israeli War, mandating a cut in exports and recommending an embargo against unfriendly states.
 On the same day, England fail to qualify for the World Cup after a draw against Poland at Wembley marked by the performance of Polish keeper Jan Tomaszewski, who before the game had been labelled a clown on TV by Brian Clough and played much of the game with a broken wrist.

 1975: The UN passes a resolution saying “Zionism is a form of racism”.

 1977: West German commandos storm a hijacked Lufthansa in Mogadishu, Somalia freeing all 86 hostages and killing three of four hijackers.